-Count type - The count-type attribute specifies the purpose of the <a href="count-type="total" for the total count of words in the current scope." total "total count of words in the current scope."
+Count type - The count-type attribute specifies the purpose of the <a href="count-type="total" for the total count of words in the current scope." total for the total count of words in the current scope.

-Value Description num-usages Indicates the count units are items that are used X times in a certain context; example: this is a reusable text unit which is used 42 times in other texts.

-repetition Indicates the count units are translation units existing already in the same document. total Indicates a total count.
+Value Description num-usages Indicates the count units are items that are used X times in a certain context; example: this is a reusable text unit which is used 42 times in other texts. repetition Indicates the count units are translation units existing already in the same document.
+1 total Indicates a total count.
 In addition, user-defined values can be used with this attribute.
 A user-defined value must start with an "x-" prefix.
 In addition, the count-type attribute can take any value defined for datatype, restype, or state.

-<count>.

-crc

-Cyclic redundancy checking - A private value used to verify data as it is returned to the producer.
-The generation and verification of this number is toolspecific.

-Number (possibly not decimal).

-<internal-file>, <external-file>, <context-group>, <context>, <alt-trans>, <bpt>, <ept>, <it>>, <ph>.
+Default value: None.
+Used in: <count>. crc Cyclic redundancy checking - A private value used to verify data as it is returned to the producer.
+The generation and verification of this number is tool-specific.
+Value description: Number (possibly not decimal).
+Default value: None.
+Used in: <internal-file>, <external-file>, <context-group>, <context>, <alt-trans>, <bpt>, <ept>, <it>, <ph>. css-style Cascading style-sheet style - The css-style attribute allows any valid CSS statement to be specified.
+Value description: Text, the value is subject to CSS syntax rules.
+Default value: Undefined.
+Used in:

-css-style

-Cascading style-sheet style - The css-style attribute allows any valid CSS statement to be specified.

-Text, the value is subject to CSS syntax rules.

-<group>, <trans-unit>, <target>, <alt-trans>.